 I was in the classroom for 7 years and I had to completely move everything out at the end of every year.
-I never taught in the same classroom two years in a row.

 If you also need to completely evacuate your classroom, here are some ideas to make it easy!

 1. Get rid of anything you haven’t used over the past year.

 Do you have posters that you don’t even put up because your walls are already covered?
 Donate them.
 Give them to a newer teacher who still has blank space.

 Do you have an interesting activity hidden away in the depths of your closet that you’ve been meaning to use, but you already have 17 other interesting activities you use every year?
 Donate it.

 The less crap you have, the less crap you have to move.
 Either donate to another teacher or an organization.

 2. Large ziplock bags and crates or bins are your friend.